Why is it so difficult to deal with the opioid crisis?

 The US-based company, Avella wants to address exactly this challenge with its new Pain and Addiction Management Mobile App, offering U.S. health providers crucial information about opioids.
 This includes changes to regulations, clinical information about pain medication as well as addiction medication, prescribing guidelines from bodies like the Centers for Disease Control and Prevention (CDC), and the latest industry news.
 The app also has an ‘opioid converter’ function which can inform providers how to transition a patient from one medication to another best while maintaining the safety and efficacy of the treatment.
 It is truly a resourceful aid for medical professionals!
 In the future, we hope to see chatbots and digital assistants doing similar tasks!

-Beyond tackling the current opioid crisis with tightening regulations for prescriptions, offering a wider selection of treatment options and strengthening emergency care, regulators, industry player, and patients are looking for ways to relieve chronic pain without opioids.
+Beyond tackling the current opioid crisis with tightening regulations for prescriptions, offering a wider selection of treatment options and strengthening emergency care, regulators, industry players, and patients are looking for ways to relieve chronic pain without opioids.

 One of the most effective solutions is the wearable device, Quell, produced by NeuroMetrix.
 Scientists, experts and techologists have spent over 15 years developing patented diagnostic technology and innovative wearable therapy solutions for people suffering from chronic pain and sleep disorders.
 With Quell, you can snap in the electrodes, wrap the band around your calf, click the button, and there you go: feel the healthful impact of the equipment without the need for any medication.
 The device can be worn 24 hours a day to help better manage chronic pain, neurological diseases and sleep disorders.
 It uses non-invasive neurostimulation technology to provide relief from pain, particularly neuropathic pain due to diabetes, fibromyalgia and sciatica.
 Wearables are one important way to cut back the use of opioid painkillers and provide something completely different than medication for chronic pain.
 We hope to see more innovations like Quell soon on the market!